DinoChiesa/devjam3-20170405/README.md

-# Apigee DevJam
+# Apigee API Study Jam

-This is the supporting material for a one-day hands-on workshop that introduces developers to Apigee Edge.
-We call it a "**Apigee DevJam**".
+This is the supporting material for a one-day hands-on workshop that introduces developers to Apigee.
+We call it a "**Apigee API Study Jam**".

 All of the material here is released under the [Apache 2.0 License](./LICENSE)